 - 1 tablespoon half and half or milk

-- Prepare 8x8 inch square pan by lining with foil (see picture in post), parchment paper, or spraying with oil/butter mixture such as Baker's Joy.
+- Prepare an 8×8-inch square pan by lining with foil (see the picture in post), parchment paper, or spray with oil/butter mixture such as Baker's Joy.

-- Combine flour, brown sugar, and salt in a small bowl.
+- Combine 1 cup flour, ¼ cup brown sugar, and ¼ teaspoon of salt in a small bowl.
 Add melted butter and lightly mix with a fork.
 Press evenly into prepared pan.

-- Bake at 350 degrees for 12 minutes or until lightly browned around the edges.
+- Bake at 350˚F for 12 minutes or until lightly browned around the edges.

-- In medium bowl, beat eggs until foamy.
-Gradually add brown sugar to eggs and beat until thick.
+- In a medium bowl, beat 2 eggs until foamy.
+Gradually add ⅔ cup of brown sugar to the eggs and beat until thick.

 - When cool, turn the entire baked cookie out onto a flat surface and peel off paper or foil if using.
 Flip over and sprinkle with powdered sugar or ice with Browned Butter Glaze.
 Cut in squares or diamonds as you prefer.

-- Microwave butter in a medium-sized microwave-safe bowl for 3 minutes (or heat on low in a skillet on the stove) until it just starts to turn brown.
-Add cream or milk and combine.
-Add sugar and mix until smooth.
-Add vanilla if using.
+- Heat 1 tablespoon butter on low in a skillet on the stove until it barely turns brown.
+Add one tablespoon cream or milk and combine.
+Add 1 cup powdered sugar and mix until smooth.
+Add one teaspoon vanilla extract if using.
 If icing is too thick, add more milk.
 If too thin, add more sugar.